Frequently Asked Questions

 Q18) Why are the patch switches named by P/Q/R/S instead of A/B/C/D?

 Excellent observation.
-Since Gnavatar connects external effects by two pairs of send/return jacks, it should be installed in the platform reliably in order to stay fastened during your plugging/unplugging.
+Since Gnavatar connects external effects by two pairs of send/return jacks, it should be installed in the platform reliably and in order to stay fastened during your plugging/unplugging.
 You also need to grasp and push Gnavatar firmly from the top while plugging/unplugging the jacks though.

 Cost of pedalboard having similar performance to LiberaToe-6